Feyerabend/vm/parse/README.md

 ### a sample: factor

-If look at the main custom parser functions, we can see quite clearly how the relate to the grammar.
+If look at the main custom parser functions, we can see quite clearly how they relate to the grammar.
 Take the example of 'factor':

 ```python